Updated: 27th April 2022 (version 4.0)

 Information or data which is produced as a result of a blood test for example, in relation to a particular Clinical Trial may not be made available upon initial request.

 The main reason being to ensure the integrity of the data collected throughout the Clinical Trial is not compromised.
-Certain Clinical Trial require data to be kept anonymised.
+Certain Clinical Trials require data to be kept anonymised.
 This is sometimes also a legal obligation to our Clients under Contract.

 However, at the point at which the integrity of the data would not be compromised, and with the permission of our Client, we will endeavour to provide the information requested.